Updated for Version 4.1

 His Burst also applies Electro to himself throughout its duration, which can be useful in cleansing debuffs or triggering reactions.

-In Physical teams, Razor’s Burst allows for easy access of Superconduct when paired with an off-field Cryo unit.
+In Physical teams, Razor’s Burst allows for easy access to Superconduct when paired with an off-field Cryo unit.
 In Dendro teams, this Talent is also Razor’s most crucial ability, as it is his most consistent method of Electro application.

 Ascension 1 Passive | Awakening